 Queue Management & Workers¶

-systemd and allows multiple operations such as:
+systemd which allows multiple operations such as:

-- check the status of a daemon
+check the status/see logs of a daemon.

 As of PIM 3.1, each daemon can be dedicated to run certain job(s), hence making sure the jobs will be executed in a timely manner, and that their execution will not interfere with other business operations.

-While Onboarder requires workers to run at all times, those are disabled by default since some customers do not use the Onboarder.
+While Onboarder requires workers to run at all times, those are disabled by default since some customers do not use Onboarder.